 Refer to Figure 6-2.
 The stop screw in the rotary air damper limits damper travel at both closed (low fire) and fully opened (high fire) positions.
-The screw is provided so that it is possible to tell, even with the burner is in place, whether the damper rotor is in fully opened or closed position.
+The screw is provided so that it is possible to tell, even with the burner in place, whether the damper rotor is in fully opened or closed position.
 Rotating the damper clockwise to the stop screw opens the damper.
 Rotating the damper counterclockwise to the stop screw closes the damper.
-Normally, the rate of flow of air through the damper with the rotor in low fire position is about one-third of maximum for a standard burner.
+Normally, the rate of flow of air through the damper with the rotor in low fire position is about onethird of maximum for a standard burner or one-sixth for a HTB.

-The amount of angular movement controlling the rate of air flow is determined by the location of the ends of the rotary air damper rod in both the jack shaft arm and the air damper arm.
-When the air damper is in low fire position, the jackshaft arm should be at 45° and the rotary air damper arm should be at an angle of approximately 60° below the horizontal (Figure 6-1).
+The amount of angular movement controlling the rate of air flow is determined by the location of the ends of the rotary air damper rod in both the jack shaft arm and the air damper arm.When the air damper is in low fire position, the jackshaft arm should be at 45° (47-1/2° for HTB) and the rotary air damper arm should be at an angle of approximately 60° below the horizontal (Figure 6-1).
 This will ensure that the angular movement of the damper starts slowly, increasing in rate as the high fire position is approached.